-The MONTEVERDE NIGHT TOUR is located a short drive away from most hotels in Monteverde.
-The protected area of was previously part of an agrarian farm.
-It's location near the Cloud Forests of Monteverde attracts a wide diversity of flora and fauna.
+The MONTEVERDE NIGHT TOUR is located a short drive away from most hotels in Monteverde Costa Rica.
+The protected area was previously part of an agrarian farm and it's now a forested area that attracts a wide diversity of flora and fauna.

 As the sun sets the forest comes alive with sounds and tours set out in small intimate groups with a maximum of 8 people Everyone is supplied with a flashlight to help you find your way through the windy forest trails.
 Make your way over tree roots, stairs, and rocky terrain, and use your flashlight to explore and look for insects, mammals, and birds.
 The groups start out in close proximity to one another as your experienced guides visit their favorite spots where wildlife is regularly spotted.
-Afterwards, groups will break away from each other and hike deeper into the forest.
-Guides keep in contact with one another by walkie- talkies to maximize your viewing experience and share special finds like tree snakes and grey fox.
+Afterward, groups will break away from each other and hike deeper into the forest.
+Guides keep in contact with one another to maximize your viewing experience and share special finds like tree snakes and grey foxes.

 The night tours are a fun way of learning about the nocturnal life of the forests.
 Depending on the season you may see sleeping birds such as Toucans, and Bellbirds, and visiting migratory birds.
 Frequently observed are the cute Kinkajous and other mammals such as Sloths, Olingos, and Monkeys.
-Other night creatures are snakes, tarantulas, frogs and amazing insects.
+Other night creatures are snakes, tarantulas, frogs, and amazing insects.